AdobeDocs/audience-manager.en/help/using/api/rest-api-main/aam-api-getting-started.md

 To make calls against the available [!DNL API] methods:

 * In the `HTTP` header, set `Authorization: Bearer <token>`.
+* When using [JWT (Service Account) Authentication](#jwt), you need to provide the `x-api-key` header, which will be the same as your `client_id`.
+You can get your `client_id` from the [Adobe I/O integration](https://www.adobe.io/authentication/auth-methods.html#!AdobeDocs/adobeio-auth/master/AuthenticationOverview/ServiceAccountIntegration.md) page.
 * Call the required [!DNL API] method.

 ## Optional API Query Parameters {#optional-api-query-parameters}